davidhartsough/you-dont-need-bootstrap/README.md

 - flex-start (default): items are packed at the start of the flex-direction.
 - flex-end: items are packed at the end of the flex-direction.
-- center: items are packed in the centered.
+- center: items are packed in the center.
-- space-between: items are evenly distributed with the first item at the start and the last item on the end.
+- space-between: items are evenly distributed with the first item at the start and the last item at the end.
 - space-around: items are evenly distributed with equal space around them.
 All the items have equal "margin" on both sides.
 - space-evenly: items are distributed so that the spacing between any two items _and_ the space to the edges is equal.